Overseas Containers: History

 The first trade route was the Australia/UK one followed later by the Far East/UK route.
 Initial arrivals in Europe intended for the UK had to be diverted and transhipped via Rotterdam, because of unresolved industrial disputes in UK ports.

 OCL played a leading role in the development of CAMEL - the standardised format for electronic manifests.
 By 1982 OCL was Europe's largest container through transport operator with a fleet of 20 containerships and more than 60,000 container units.
 It served more than 50 major ports and, in 1980, transported more than a quarter of a million container loads of import and export cargo on a route network linking locations throughout four continents.
 One company, P&O, gradually increased its share of the consortium until in 1986 it bought the remaining 53% held by Ocean Transport and Trading (as The Ocean Steamship Company was by then known) and British & Commonwealth.
-On 1 January 1987 the name OCL ceased to exist, the operation becoming known as P&O Containers Ltd (P&OCL).
+On 1 January 1987 the name OCL ceased to exist, the operation becoming known as P&O Containers Limited (P&OCL).
 In 1996 P&O Containers merged with Nedlloyd to form P&O Nedlloyd.
 August 2005 saw the completion of a buyout of P&O Nedlloyd by the A.P.
 Moller-Maersk Group and in February 2006 the name Maersk Line was adopted for the combined fleets.